 Calaveras Road is open to the public, 7 days a week.

-Construction began in 2011 to build a new earth and rock fill dam adjacent to the existing dam.
-To date, the Contractor has moved over four million cubic yards of earth and rock materials and started to construct the new dam.
-Crews have prepared disposal sites, completed grouting operations on the right abutment, and constructed a new shaft and three adits which connect to the reservoir.
+To date, the Contractor has moved over five million cubic yards of earth and rock materials and started to construct the new dam.
+Crews have prepared disposal sites, completed grouting operations on the right abutment, and constructed a new intake tower and five adits (tunnels) which connect the outlet pipelines to the reservoir.
 We have also started building the upstream shell of the new dam and begun major excavation work on the new spillway.
+Over 10,000 cubic yards of concrete has been placed in the new spillway structure.
 Our teams work daily to protect the environment, to preserve the pristine watershed lands and natural habitats surrounding the project.
-As of December 2013, the Calaveras Dam Replacement Project was 56% percent complete.
-Much work still lies ahead to complete this important feature of the Hetch Hetchy Regional Water system.
+As of July 2014, the Calaveras Dam Replacement Project was 60% percent complete.

 In June 2012, we discovered unexpected geologic features during excavation of the left abutment area.
 These uncovered geologic features were not visible at the ground surface during the extensive geotechnical investigation work performed during the planning and design phases of the project.
 The findings have resulted in over 3 million cubic yards of additional material that needs to be moved in order to ensure the long-term stability of the slope during the performance life of the dam.
-Due to the additional time needed to excavate these materials, we anticipate a 25-month delay to the original project schedule which would put the completion of construction activity at the end of 2017.
-At this time, exploratory core borings are being done to further characterize the geology.
+Project completion is currently scheduled for late 2018.

 Future Road Closure

-A future 18 month road closure is scheduled to begin sometime in 2015.
+A future 18 month road closure is scheduled to begin sometime in 2016 to haul materials to build the dam.
 During the closure, Calaveras Road will be CLOSED to vehicle, pedestrian, and bicycle traffic between Geary Road to the Alameda / Santa Clara County boundary, weekdays only.
 To stay updated, please join our road closure notification mailing list by emailing: firstname.lastname@example.org or calling our 24 hour answer hotline at (866) 973-1476.